lefed/dsp/05a-python.md

 **How does performance compare between lists and sets for finding an element.
 Why?**

-Sets are significantly faster for finding an element (i.e. determining if an element is present) however sets are slower than lists when it comes to iterating over their contents because they are unordered.
+Sets are significantly faster for finding an element (i.e. determining if an element is present) however sets are slower than lists when it comes to iterating over their contents because they are not hashable and unordered.

 ---